Table Linens

 DII Sarape Striped Table Runner best overall $ Authentic sarape stripe pattern in traditional Mexican colours , the reference product for sarape-table-runners and mexican-table-runners articles Cotton weave is lighter than premium table runners , may shift on a smooth table without a non-slip pad Check Price

-D'Moksha Classic Linen by D'Moksha Navy Blue Table Runner 84" also consider $$ Chilewich's vinyl-yarn weave is heat-resistant, water-resistant, and machine washable , fundamentally more durable than linen runners The vinyl-yarn construction has a slight sheen and texture that reads as modern rather than traditional Buy on Amazon
+D'Moksha Classic Linen by D'Moksha Navy Blue Table Runner 84" also consider $$ This woven linen runner is easy to care for and holds its colour reliably through cold-water washing , a durable everyday choice The vinyl-yarn construction has a slight sheen and texture that reads as modern rather than traditional Buy on Amazon

 Sarape table runners bring a specific kind of warmth to a table , the kind that reads as intentional without being precious.
 If you’re setting up for a Cinco de Mayo dinner, a summer backyard gathering, or just want something with more personality than a plain linen runner, the woven stripe tradition behind table linens in this style gives you a lot to work with.
 The category has expanded well beyond the original, though, and not every “sarape” runner delivers the same thing.